hstoklosa/twitter-clone/README.md

 # <p align="center"> Twitter Clone 🐦 </p>

-A simplified version of Twitter, which has been designed to mimic the core features of Twitter itself, such as the ability to post tweets, follow other users, and like tweets.
+<p align="center">A simplified version of Twitter, which has been designed to mimic the core features of Twitter itself, such as the ability to post tweets, follow other users, and like tweets.</p>

 ## Roadmap 🎉

-### Progess Update: 23/06/2023

 The goal of this side-project is to create a fully functional full-stack Twitter clone, which will be deployed and used as my resume project.
 I believe that such project is a perfect opportunity to further & demonstrate my coding capabilities.